 Wednesday, November 10, 2021 at 1:00 p.m.
 Eastern

 The United States has a higher rate of maternal mortality than any other developed country in the world.
 Driving this ranking are the significant racial and ethnic disparities in maternal mortality: black women are three to four times more likely to die in childbirth than white women.
 Across the country, philanthropy and communities have launched an all-hands-on-deck approach to this crisis, designing policies and programs intended to reverse the high rate of black maternal mortality and improve health outcomes for women, children, and families.

-Join us to learn about the latest policy updates, successful strategies to advance birth equity, and how health philanthropy can make an impact in reducing black maternal mortality.
-Speakers include Dawn Godbolt of the National Birth Equity Collective, Dr. Meredith Shockley-Smith of Cradle Cincinnati/Queens Village, Dr. Shirley Sylvester of the Women’s Health Initiative at Johnson & Johnson, and Kiana Trabue and Jennifer Zimmerman of bi3.
+This webinar explored how latest policy updates, successful strategies to advance birth equity, and how health philanthropy can make an impact in reducing black maternal mortality.
+Speakers included Dawn Godbolt of the National Birth Equity Collective, Dr. Meredith Shockley-Smith of Cradle Cincinnati/Queens Village, Dr. Shirley Sylvester of the Women’s Health Initiative at Johnson & Johnson, and Kiana Trabue and Jennifer Zimmerman of bi3.